delaford/game/README.md

 ### 2. Game

+Go to `/navarra` and now type the following, in your terminal:

       $ git clone https://github.com/Navarra/game
       $ cd game
       $ yarn install
       $ yarn dev
       $ cp .env.local .env

+You should now have two folders under `navarra`:

+    - / navarra
+    -    / game
+    -    / website

 Now go to `.env` and fill out the `SITE_URL` with the URL of the website you setup previously.
 Then make sure to fill the database credentials as well inside `.env`.

 Time to start the `Node.js` server -- type: `yarn server`.
-This starts the server under the `pm2` module which automatically restarts if any of the server-side code gets changed.
-It also keeps track of logs, monitor and more.
+This starts the server under the `pm2` module which keeps track of logs, monitor and more.

+> You can use `nodemon` instead of `pm2` to restart the server automatically on code changes by doing `yarn dev_server`

 Now you may visit `http://localhost:8080` to login to the game using your newly-created player.